 Accreditation is an ongoing process of assessing health and social services organizations against standards of excellence to identify what is being done well and what needs to be improved.
 Accreditation provides an independent, third-party assessment of the organization and is conducted every four years by Accreditation Canada.

-Accreditation is an important means of regularly evaluating the services we provide to ensure we continue to deliver the best possible care to Maritime women, children, youth and families.
-Following the most recent on-site survey by Accreditation Canada, in May 2011, the IWK Health Centre has been Accredited with Exemplary Standing.
+Accreditation is an important means of regularly evaluating the services we provide to ensure we continue to deliver the highest standard of quality of care for women, children, youth and families.
+Following the most recent on-site survey by Accreditation Canada, in May 2019, the IWK Health Centre was Accredited with Exemplary Standing.
 This is the highest standing that can be granted to organizations assessed by Accreditation Canada.

 The IWK Health Centre’s most recent accreditation review was May 6-9, 2019.

 Dalhousie University Health Law and Policy Seminar Series - Scale-Appropriateness in Food Law: Solution for Community Health Disparities? | January 31, 2020

 Dalhousie University Health Law and Policy Seminar Series - Troutville: Where People Discuss Fairness Issues | February 28, 2020

 Dalhousie University Health Law and Policy Seminar Series - Unaffordable Essential Medicines: More Than Just a Rights Violation | March 20, 2020